Before and After

 During the first few weeks after surgery, the swelling and bruising can result in a very worrisome change in appearance.
 Unique to facial rejuvenation surgery, most patients will respond to these changes with a predictable period of depression beginning about two weeks after surgery.
 This is a normal consequence of the surgery and will resolve with time and patience.

 As with any operation, there are risks of bleeding, poor healing, infection, dissatisfaction with the results, and complications from the anesthetic such as blood clots and etc. Certain behaviors around the time of your surgery can influence your risks of problems such as smoking and failing to follow instructions regarding wound care and activities.
 Specifically, smokers are required to discontinue smoking a minimum of 3 weeks prior to surgery and not resume smoking until proper healing as been verified.

-If you feel that eyelid surgery might be right for you, schedule a private consultation with Dr. Brzowski.
+If you feel that a Salt Lake City face lift might be right for you, schedule a private consultation with Dr. Brzowski to discuss your desires.